 Looking ahead, the new trend in mobile app development is citizen development or the democratization of mobile app development.
 Citizen developers can be anyone, a line-of-business expert or someone with domain knowledge -- and they're the future of mobile app development.
 Gartner, Forrester and many other analyst firms say the number of citizen developers will skyrocket in the next few years.
 Gartner says that by 2018 more than half of all B2E mobile apps won’t be built by IT or by traditional developers – instead, they’ll be written by enterprise business analysts using RMAD tools.

 At Alpha Software, Bricklin is responsible for leading the charge to evolve the Alpha Anywhere platform to serve both professional developers and IT staff, as well as citizen developers.
-His early work in this area, includes the new TransForm capability within Alpha Anywhere that allows users to build and deploy enterprise-grade mobile data capture apps with a wide range o complexity easily and in 20-30 minutes:
+His early work in this area, includes the new TransForm capability within Alpha Anywhere that allows virtually anyone to build and deploy enterprise-grade custom apps with a wide range o complexity easily and in 20-30 minutes:

 ...and there are more citizen developer-focused innovations coming from Alpha Software in 2018.